 - Flexibility for local governments to pool resources to increase the impact of settlement funds.

 Arizona was among the first states to reach a statewide agreement.

 Important information for counties, cities, and towns: The Attorney General’s Office will send additional information to Arizona counties, cities, and towns regarding the updated and final One Arizona Plan in September 2021.

 Johnson & Johnson and Distributors Settlements

-In August 2021, Attorney General Mark Brnovich announced his office has conditionally signed on to a proposed $26 billion national settlement with Cardinal, McKesson, and AmerisourceBergen – the nation’s three major pharmaceutical distributors – and Johnson & Johnson, which manufactured and marketed opioids.
+In August 2021, the Arizona Attorney General's Office announced the attorney general had conditionally signed on to a proposed $26 billion national settlement with Cardinal, McKesson, and AmerisourceBergen – the nation’s three major pharmaceutical distributors – and Johnson & Johnson, which manufactured and marketed opioids.
 Final details, including a critical mass of states and political subdivisions nationally, are necessary to finalize the settlement.

 If finalized, Arizona as a whole would receive up to $549 million from the settlement and the money would be used for opioid treatment, prevention, and education, in compliance with the One Arizona Plan, described above.
 Read more on the One Arizona Plan.